Determining average daily effluent volume

 Example of an accepted method for estimating volume of effluent deposited (for intermittent systems):

-1. Take the following measurements (in metres): the length and width dimensions of the lagoon cell being discharged; and the water level
+1. Take the following measurements (in metres): the length and width dimensions of the lagoon cell as well as the water levels before and after discharge

-* Measurements for length and width can be obtained by using a digital mapping tool or taking ground measurements
+Measurements for length and width can be obtained by using a digital mapping tool or taking ground measurements.

 One-time default measurement

-Record keeping for all system types
+Record keeping

 Monitoring equipment